 […] of conscience, abortion and its impact on women, human cloning/destructive human embryo research, and end of life issues including physician-assisted suicide and healthcare rationing.
 Learn more at www.bdfund.org or contact BDF president and general counsel Nikolas T. Nikas at ntnikas@bdfund.org or at (602) 751-7234.
 Christian Legal Society Christian Legal Society (CLS) is a nationwide […]

-[…] qualify for.
-Also, please note that if you are applying for Westra, Owen, Johnson, Minority, Hood, or Domestic, you only need to fill out ONE application in order to be considered for ALL of these awards.
-There is no need to fill out multiple applications.
-CMDA Scholarship applicants who are planning a healthcare missions […]
+[…] links to various scholarships below.
+Note that if you are applying for Westra, Owen, Johnson, Minority, Hood, or Domestic, you only need to fill out ONE application in order to be considered for ALL of these awards.
+All other scholarships you must contact directly yourself.
+Also, some scholarships require applications to be submitted at least […]

 Preparing to meet my next patient, I pick the next chart up off the counter.
 “Bob Smith,” married middle-aged patient, chief complaint: STD check.
 “Weird,” I think, “Mary Smith’s husband’s name is Bob, too.
 What a coincidence.”
 I open the exam room door, and Mary Smith’s husband, Bob Smith, is sitting inside.